feltus/normal_tumor_transcriptome_transition_lab/README.md

 ```

 # Selecting a gene set
-As you begin to train AI models with more than more than 64 genes, you begin to see random genes clustering samples.
+As you begin to train AI models with more than 64 genes, you begin to see random genes clustering samples.
 We call this background classification potential which is described here:

 Targonski C, Shearer CA, Shealy BT, Smith MC and Feltus FA.
 2019.
 Uncovering biomarker genes with enriched classification potential from Hallmark gene sets.
 Sci Rep 9: 9747. doi: 10.1038/s41598-019-46059-1.

-Thus it is important to pre-select a gene set that is less than 64 genes for testing the hypotesis that GENESET X is discriminator of the two groups and likely to be enriched for causla genetic factors that differentiate the two sample states.
+Thus it is important to pre-select a gene set that is less than 64 genes for testing the hypothesis that GENESET X is discriminator of the two groups and likely to be enriched for causal genetic factors that differentiate the two sample states.
 Always compare the results of the target genes with an equal number of random genes.

-Here is an exampl gene set (THCATOP20MUTATE) that are the most mutated genes in thyroid cancer:
+Here is an example gene set (THCATOP20MUTATE) that are the most mutated genes in thyroid cancer:

 ```
 THCATOP20MUTATE	BRAF	NRAS	HRAS	MUC16	ZFHX3	EIF1AX	KMT2A	AKT1	ATM	KMT2C	KRAS	CSMD3	WNK2	PPM1D	CHEK2	ARID2	CUX1	TNC	DICER1	DNMT3A